-For information on creating and deploying an archive to the server, see "Create Deployable Archive for MATLAB Production Server" and "Share Deployable Archive" on page 5-8.
+For information on creating and deploying an archive to the server, see "Create Deployable Archive for MATLAB Production Server" and "Deploy Archive to MATLAB Production Server" on page 5-8.

 Design .NET Interface in C#

 Invoke the deployed MATLAB function mymagic from a .NET client through a .NET interface.
 Design a C# interface Magic to match the MATLAB function mymagic.